pwkraft/pwkraft-old.github.io/research.md

 **Complaints About Police Misconduct Have Adverse Effects for Black Citizens** \\
 with Benjamin J. Newman.
 Invitation to revise and resubmit at _Nature Human Behaviour_.

-**Social Media & the Changing Information Environment: Sentiment Differences in Read versus Re-Circulated News Content** \\
-with Stuart Soroka, John B. Ryan, Kerri Milita, and Yanna Krupnikov.
-Invitation to revise and resubmit at _Public Opinion Quarterly_.

 **Everyone Cares about Fairness: Why Morality Doesn't Fit in a Bag of Words** \\
-with Robert Klemmensen and Erik Gahner Larsen. _Draft preparation_.
+with Robert Klemmensen and Erik Gahner Larsen. _Under review_.

 **Cointegration Testing with the General Error Correction Model** \\
 with Matthew J. Lebo. _Under review_.